“We didn't want partnership relationships with third-party products, and if you look at who is leading the push in the cloud, it's Oracle. ”

 As part of its quest to become One Cohu, the company decided to standardize on common cloud-based systems, processes, and shared services in order to increase efficiency, scale quickly, and ultimately move toward a unified identity.

 After years of integrating a range of on-premises legacy software, Cohu moved to Oracle Cloud ERP financial applications, Oracle Cloud SCM supply chain apps, and Oracle CPQ (Configure, Price, Quote) sales apps in February 2020, five years after standardizing on Oracle Cloud HCM apps under a separate project.
+The company used Oracle Integration to connect their on-premises, custom, and SaaS systems.
 One of the reasons the company chose Oracle was because, unlike competing vendors, it wouldn’t require partnerships with third-party product vendors.

 “It’s an integrated environment, from product development all the way to customer feedback,” says Cohu CIO Craig Halterman.
 “If Workday, SAP, and Salesforce really want to continue to nip at the heels of Oracle Cloud, they're going to have to invest in developing more comprehensive and more integrated suites.”